simonfrey/browserscrape/README.md

 - This is a very early beta
 - Default extension runs with MY (Simons) Server.
 You HAVE TO TRUST ME.
 As I could go rouge and just let your browser open whatever url I want.
 Self-host the server if you want to be ultra-secure
+- It only works when the extension is connected to the server.
+If your browser is closed, NO SCRAPY SCRAPY!